Crusiom/COMSW4156-Project/README.md

 ## 	Style Compliant
 ## System Tests Corresponding to API

+Utilized Postman for testing.
+Refer to Test.postman_collection.json for the test collection.

 ## Unit Tests (test instruction)
 - The project includes a structured unit testing framework to ensure code correctness and reliability.
 Unit tests are organized and can be executed with a single command.
 - All tests for our code are in the /tests directory, run at root directory: